Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 ---

 For the Spring Framework, there are two most important concepts: IoC and AOP.

-This post will introduce these two concepts and some commonly used annotations in Spring.
+This post will introduce these two concepts, some other important concepts in Spring and some commonly used annotations in Spring.

 ## What is a Bean?